Texas-Robotics-Academy/markdown/virtual/install_linux.md

-# Running from Ubuntu 20.04
+# Installing on Linux

 This software is designed to run under Ubuntu 18.04.
-It will also run under 20.04, just different versions of ROS.
+If you have Ubuntu 18.04 installed locally and you have root access then continue to install the Robotics Academy Software.

 {{ site.data.alerts.note }}